 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-How have the indicators for adverse impacts on sustainability factors been taken indicators measure how the environmental or environmental or social characteristics promoted by the financial product are attained. sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. into account?
-Not applicable.
+How have the indicators for adverse impacts on sustainability factors been taken of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. into account?